 Throughout the presentation so far, you've presented information for the sake of education and informing your audience.
 Now that changes.
 When presenting to leadership teams, customers tend to use this presentation to single out focus areas that action will be taken against.

-TIP: A slide on "if we did nothing, what would happen?" can help to get buy-in from reluctant audience members on the need for action.
-As an example, you might look at your retention question answers and turn your percentage favourable scores for each department into actual numbers of people.
+TIP: A slide on the null hypothesis, basically "if we did nothing, what would happen?" can help to get buy-in from reluctant audience members on the need for action.
+As an example, you might look at your retention question answers and turn your percentage favorable scores for each department into actual numbers of people.
 I.e., 50 people in Marketing don't see themselves here in two years time.

-It's important to resist the temptation to find more things to work on.
-Most organizations will find even the change process in dealing with one major thing overwhelming.
+Resist the temptation to find more things to work on.
+Most organizations will find even the change process in dealing with one major thing a large undertaking.
 You can assure people that once they improve that they can then move onto one of the other areas anyway.
 The truth is that changing one major thing will often involve you in conversations and processes that themselves will be beneficial for your organization, and the greatest danger is diluting the impetus for action across too many initiatives.

 Additionally, the process from here may also involve and allow for individual managers or teams to find their own additional or unique action areas.
 So the important thing is to get the leadership team involved in a Primary and (at most) a secondary focus.
 If they feel they can't do this within the presentation meeting it can still be powerful to have them commit to a timeline for deciding and communicating this.